grafana/beyla/docs/sources/agent-vs-direct/index.md

 allow exporting both metrics and traces, or only one of them to export either metrics or traces.

-To run the Auto-instrumenter (previously installed via `go install github.com/grafana/ebpf-autoinstrument/cmd/otelauto@latest`), you need to specify the path to the configuration YAML "for example, `instrumenter-config.yml`):
+To run the Auto-instrumenter (previously installed via `go install github.com/grafana/ebpf-autoinstrument/cmd/beyla@latest`), you need to specify the path to the configuration YAML "for example, `instrumenter-config.yml`):

 ```
-otelauto -config instrumenter-config.yml
+beyla -config instrumenter-config.yml
 ```